 These pictures appeared in the December 1964 issue of Tip Top.
 They were black and white photos that were tinted by the magazine editors.
 The reason they were tinted was to cover the flaws.
 They were taken on a movie set under harsh lighting conditions, so there were many shadows.
 That is why they don’t look like most of Batters’ photos.
 He preferred to work under natural lighting conditions.

 After looking for five years, I have finally been able to obtain a copy of the magazine.
 I’ve attempted to get these photos back closer to their original look by changing them to their original black and white and then smoothing out all the magazine and scanning flaws.
 I did see a negative of another photo shot at the same time on eBay, and this original negative was not nearly as “harsh” as those floating around the internet.

 It takes me about 50-60 hours of work to get it good enough to make a suitable print.
 So I am selling my “tweaked” photos, signed on eBay.
-I have sold one on eBay and two privately through this site.
-There is another that I have finished and will be listed on eBay in early September.
+I have sold four on eBay in addition to two that were sold privately through this site.

 Below are copies of my “tweaked” versions.
 There are now four tweaked versions.
 I may add one more at a later time.
 It’s a lot of work.

 Donna Cole photo sold on eBay (without strips) after tweaking.

 Donna Cole to be listed on eBay in September.